belshikun/belshikun.github.io/content/dnd/castalia-log-6.md

 "Where is the book now?
 It could be key to stopping the ritual," asks Valya.

 "I don't know.
 Presumably the paladins of Soleil took it during their raid.
-If so, it's probably in the vaults under the temple in the Shining Citadel."
+If so, it's probably in the vaults under the High Temple of Soleil in the Shining Citadel."

 "That's so far away... we won't make it there and back before the solstice," says Qhask.